-The Kingdom of Saudi Arabia (KSA) and the United Arab Emirates (UAE) are the two most dominant countries in the MENA region.
+The Kingdom of Saudi Arabia (KSA) and the United Arab Emirates (UAE) are the two most dominant countries in the Middle East and North Africa (MENA) region.
 These countries possess advantageous economic, cultural, financial, trade, and religious positions.
-The countries also represent almost half of the imports and exports for the entire region.
+They also represent almost half of the imports and exports for the entire region.

 Herein is an analysis of KSA and UAE’s imports and exports across major categories.
-The data indicates key themes in food and fuels that will be the subject of parts 3 and 4 in this series.
+The data indicates key themes in food and fuels that will be the subject of parts three and four in this series.

 The nomenclature followed within these categories are based on World Customs Organization nomenclature and sector classifications for the harmonized system.
 Data was collected directly from publicly available World Bank systems.

-- Exports for the UAE, KSA, and MENA region have steadily been increasing while imports have been steadily decreasing, suggesting increasing independence of MENA economies
+- Exports for the UAE, KSA, and the MENA region have steadily been increasing while imports have steadily decreased, suggesting increasing independence of MENA economies.